My best photography books

 More Than Human - Tim Flach

 Tim Flach, who appeared on our Live Talk Show earlier this year, has published five successful books, the most recent of which is Endangered.
-However, it’s More Than Human that is my favorite.
+However, it’s More Than Human that is my favourite.

 This collection features close up portraits of animals and aims to “illuminate the relationship between human and non-human animals — to make an inquiry into how these relationships occupy anthropocentric space.”